Demystifying Spectral Feature Learning for Instrumental Variable Regression: Preliminaries

 \subsection{On the Conditional Expectation Operator: NPIV as an Ill-posed Inverse Problem}

 We begin by defining the conditional expectation operator.
 Let

 As highlighted by \Cref{eq:npiv_integral}, this operator plays a central role in the NPIV model.
 It encodes the conditional distribution of $X$ given $Z$ and provides a convenient lens through which to analyze how efficiently one can estimate \(h_0\).
 The NPIV equation admits a solution if and only if \(r_0 \in \cR(\cT)\), and is identifiable if and only if \(\cT\) is injective.
 We therefore adopt the following assumption. \begin{asst} $\cT$ is injective and there exists a solution to the NPIV problem, i.e., $\cT^{-1}(\{r_0\}) \ne \emptyset$. \end{asst} The existence part is essential: without it, there is no structural function \(h_0\) satisfying the model in \Cref{eq:npiv}.
-While injectivity can in principle be relaxed, this comes at the cost of recovering a different object.
-Specifically, if \(h_0\) is not identifiable, one may instead recover the minimum-norm solution to \Cref{eq:npiv_integral}, namely \(h_* \doteq \cT^{\dagger} r_0\) \citep{florens2011identification}.\footnote{This corresponds to the unique element in the pre-image of \(r_0\) under \(\cT\) that minimizes the \(L_2\)-norm and is equivalently characterized as the unique element of the set $\cT^{-1}(\{r_0\}) \cap \cN(\cT)^{\perp}$ \citep{bennett2023minimax}.} We assume injectivity henceforth to simplify the discussion.
+When $\cT$ is not injective, we lose identifiability (\ie, unicity of the solution).
+In such scenarios, it is possible to establish consistency to a minimum-norm solution of the inverse problem \Cref{eq:npiv_integral}, namely \(h_* \doteq \cT^{\dagger} r_0\) \citep{florens2011identification}.\footnote{This corresponds to the unique element in the pre-image of \(r_0\) under \(\cT\) that minimizes the \(L_2\)-norm and is equivalently characterized as the unique element of the set $\cT^{-1}(\{r_0\}) \cap \cN(\cT)^{\perp}$ \citep{bennett2023minimax}.} We assume injectivity henceforth to simplify the discussion.

 \Cref{eq:npiv_integral} is an inverse problem in which both the operator \(\cT\) and the right-hand side \(r_0\) are unknown.
 This inverse problem is typically \emph{ill-posed}, as \(\cT^{-1}\) is generally not continuous.\footnote{In particular, \(\cT^{-1}\) is discontinuous if \(\cT\) is compact and not finite rank.} Hence, even if \(\cT\) were known, an approximation \(\hat{r} \approx r_0\) would not ensure that \(\cT^{-1} \hat{r}\) is close to \(h_0 = \cT^{-1} r_0\).
 In such settings, regularization is required to obtain stable approximate inverses.
 Two common regularization approaches are \emph{Tikhonov regularization}, where \(\cT^{-1} \approx (\cT^\star \cT + \lambda I)^{-1} \cT^\star\), $\lambda > 0$, and \emph{spectral cut-off}, which truncates the Singular Value Decomposition (SVD) \citep{EnglHankeNeubauer2000}.